 Consider initiating deep breathing with a

-the viscofan which sucks off 8% of the engine power with a Kenlowe 16' (you will need to
+replace the viscofan which sucks off 8% of the engine power with a Kenlowe 16' (you will

-modify the thermostat to prevent overheating in city traffic
+need to modify the thermostat to prevent overheating in city traffic Overheating and Thermostat

-performance and high ignition capacity.
-(The coils are not interchangeable
+for high performance and high ignition capacity.
+(The coils are not interchangeable without

 Did you also know that your 8-blade aluminum fan consumes about 3-5hp (due to rotating inertia and air pumping) at cruising speed (about 3100RPM)?
 That is power that doesn't get back to your wheels!
 Make the modifications suggested above or consider using a 16" electric fan, and operate it using a thermostat and a relay.
 The engine will run less loud and salvage a couple of horses in the process.